 The Government has specifically focused on two aspects of balance of payments reform.
-First, increasing the net private direct and portfolio investment, which was 1.7 per cent of GDP at the end of 2013-14; and, increasing the export-to-GDP ratio (10.2 per cent at the end of 2013-14), which has been declining for over a decade.
+First, increasing private direct and portfolio investment, which peaked in 2013-14 reaching 1.9 per cent of GDP then gradually fell in 2014-15 and 2015-16; and, secondly, increasing the export-to-GDP ratio (7.7 per cent at the end of 2015-16), which has been declining consistently.
 Government efforts are underway to improve product and market diversification to reverse this trend and reduce the trade deficit.